HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 This section will create a directory for certificates and use the certificates from the TAR file created in the above steps.
 Then move these certificates into Wazuh-indexer cert directory.

 NOTE: Certs directory should have been made when running the install script.
-If not it will need to be made.
+If not, it will need to be done.

 ```
 mkdir /etc/wazuh-indexer/certs
 ```

+Replace the $NODE_NAME  with the name configured in config.yml file.
 ```
 tar -xf ./wazuh-certificates.tar -C /etc/wazuh-indexer/certs/ ./$NODE_NAME.pem ./$NODE_NAME-key.pem ./admin.pem ./admin-key.pem ./root-ca.pem
 ```